Nationals vs. Yankees Player Props Betting Odds

-Lane Thomas and Gleyber Torres are two of the top players with prop bets available when the Washington Nationals and the New York Yankees square off at Yankee Stadium on Tuesday (first pitch at 7:05 PM ET).
+Player prop betting options for Gleyber Torres, Lane Thomas and others are available in the New York Yankees-Washington Nationals matchup at Yankee Stadium on Wednesday, starting at 7:05 PM ET.

 Bet on this matchup or its props with BetMGM!